Samnite Wars: 293 BC-290 BC: Defeat of Samnia

 Livy's narrative of the Third Samnite War ends here, with the end of Book 10.
 Books 11–20 have been lost.
 For Book 11 we only have a brief summary which is part of the Periochae, a summary of his 142 books (except for 136 and 137).
-There is mention of the consul Quintus Fabius Maximus Gurges being defeated in Samnium and being spared a recall from the army and humiliation by the intervention of his father, Quintus Fabius Maximus Rullianus, who promised to help him as deputy.
+There is mention of the consul Quintus Fabius Maximus Gurges being defeated in Samnia and being spared a recall from the army and humiliation by the intervention of his father, Quintus Fabius Maximus Rullianus, who promised to help him as deputy.
 The two men defeated the Samnites and captured Gaius Pontius, the Samnite commander, who was paraded in the triumph and beheaded.
 Gurges had moved against the Caudini and according to Eutropius his army was nearly destroyed and lost 3,000 men.
 Salmon thinks that this setback was probably an exaggeration because the next year Gurges was appointed proconsul and he was consul again in 276 BC, during the Pyrrhic War.
 He thinks that his subsequent victory was also magnified and is a fictitious anticipation of the father and son partnership between Quintus Fabius Maximus Cunctator and his son during the Second Punic War.

 In 291 BC Quintus Fabius Maximus Gurges, as proconsul, defeated the Pentri, the largest Samnite tribe, and took their stronghold of Cominium Ocritum.
 The consul Lucius Postimius Megellus operating from Apulia attacked the Hirpini tribe of the Samnites and seized their large town of Venusia.
-Because its location offered control over Lucania and Apulia as well as Samnium the Romans founded the largest colony they ever established.
+Because its location offered control over Lucania and Apulia as well as Samnia the Romans founded the largest colony they ever established.
 Dionysius of Halicarnassus gave a figure of 20,000 colonists, which is impossibly high.
-Details for 290 BC are scant, but the little surviving information suggests that the consuls Manius Curius Dentatus and Publius Cornelius Rufinus campaigned to mop up the last pockets of resistance throughout Samnium and according to Eutropius this involved some large scale fighting.
+Details for 290 BC are scant, but the little surviving information suggests that the consuls Manius Curius Dentatus and Publius Cornelius Rufinus campaigned to mop up the last pockets of resistance throughout Samnia and according to Eutropius this involved some large scale fighting.